 In this article, you will learn…

-How to set up the Zebra Printer driver via the Gateway Portal
+- How to set up the Zebra Printer driver via the Device Portal

-How to trigger print jobs in Tulip apps
+- How to use Triggers to print jobs in Tulip apps

 Do you have a shipping or packing station on your production line?
 Are you able to print out customized labels in real-time as products are ready to be packed and shipped?